 Now that you have a clear picture of your current spending habits, you can develop a forward-looking budget for how you'll spend your money once you've bought a new home.
 This lets you decide on a target monthly home payment.

 Decide how much you can afford to spend on a total monthly home payment.
 Your total monthly home payment includes mortgage principal, interest, property taxes, homeowner's insurance, and any mortgage insurance.
 Estimate expenses for electricity, gas, cable, water, and other required monthly costs of home-ownership such as condo or Homeowner's Association (HOA) dues.
 Also estimate expenses for home maintenance, improvements, and make sure you will have enough money to pay for these costs in addition to your total monthly mortgage payment.
 Think about what your budget will be once you have bought your home, and decide how much you want to be saving each month for emergencies and other goals.

 Make adjustments.
-If you are considering cutting back on some of your discretionary spending in order to be able to comfortably afford the kind of home you want, take a second look at your budget and make realistic adjustments.
+If you are considering cutting back on some of your discretionary spendings in order to comfortably afford the kind of home you want, take a second look at your budget and make realistic adjustments.
 Make sure your adjusted budget adequately accounts for all of the new costs of home-ownership.

 What to Know